Linaro/website/_posts/2016/09/2016-09-06-stm-and-its-usage.markdown

 ## Mapping STM to user-space

 Mapping STM stimulus ports area into user space is another usage of STM.
 The patch [4] added supporting mmap for CoreSight STM should be in kernel 4.9.
-A sample program of this can be found here [6] which was tested on Spreadtrum’s SC9836 [2] and ARM’s Juno platform.
+A sample program of this can be found here [6] which was tested on Spreadtrum’s SC9836 [2] and Arm’s Juno platform.
 It maps a page of channels (i.e. 16) to user space, and writes a set of given specific data to the mmap’ed area.

 In this sample program, the size of mapped memory must be a multiple of page-size, so the user programs have to map many channels at one time, that’s saying if each channel takes 256 bytes and hardware page size is 4096 bytes, the users have to map at least 16 channels at one time.
 To be sure which channels would be mmap’ed, the program has to set a policy of channels allocation for STM device before doing mapping activity.